 As the installation runs you’ll be asked a few simple questions regarding the basic configuration of PhpMyAdmin.

 At the first screen, select apache2 by using the space bar, then hit enter to continue.

-At the third screen enter your MySQL password, then hit enter to continue.
+In this third screen enter your administrative password this is also the MySQL root (admin) user password, hit enter to continue.

-And finally at the fourth screen set the password you’ll use to log into phpmyadmin, hit enter to continue, and confirm your password.
+Finally, at the fourth screen set the password you’ll use to log into PhpMyAdmin, hit enter to continue, and confirm your password.

 Step 3: Finish the Configuration of Apache

 For a refresher on editing files with vim see: New User Tutorial: Overview of the Vim Text Editor

 Add the following to the bottom of the file: